 Deal with a deposit dispute

-You can get help from our legal team if you're having trouble getting your deposit back.
-You'll get one-on-one advice from an expert who'll give you guidance on what you can do.
+You can get affordable advice from Which?
+Legal if you're having trouble getting your deposit back.
+You'll get personal advice from an expert who'll give you guidance on what you can do.

 What is a holding deposit?

 Typically, there are two types of deposit you’ll come across when you want to rent a property: a holding deposit and a security deposit.

 A holding deposit is paid when you intend to rent a property and want the letting agent to place a hold on the property being shown to other prospective tenants, while you go through the referencing process before you sign a tenancy agreement.

 If you pay a holding deposit to the letting agent, it means that you’re committed to renting the property and that the landlord is committed to renting the property to you, providing checks are successful.

 Once you’ve paid a holding deposit, the letting agent or landlord should hold the property off the market for you until your checks are returned and you have signed the contract.

 It’s important to check whether the property is being advertised by any other letting agent in order to ensure that it’s ‘off the market’.